TeamRedDragon/RedDragon-Marvelous-Machines/README.md

 # Dependencies

-To run this mod you need the following dependencies:
+To run this mod you need the following mod dependencies:

 * [RedDragon API](https://github.com/TeamRedDragon/RedDragon-API)
 * [RebornCore](https://github.com/TechReborn/RebornCore)

+This mod also requires the [Fabric mod loader](https://fabricmc.net/use/).
+Please check the [Fabric documentation](https://fabricmc.net/wiki/install) for more details.

 # Installation

 Download a matching [release build](https://github.com/TeamRedDragon/RedDragon-Marvelous-Machines/releases) for your Minecraft version and drop the `reddragon-marvelousmachines.jar` file into your Minecraft `mods` folder.

-This mod requires the [Fabric mod loader](https://fabricmc.net/use/).
-Please check the [Fabric documentation](https://fabricmc.net/wiki/install) for more details.

 # Disclaimer